-- P1 Businesses should conduct and govern themselves with integrity, and in a manner that is ethical, transparent and accountable. - P2 Businesses should provide goods and services in a manner that is sustainable and safe. - P3 Businesses should respect and promote the well-being of all employees, including those in their value chains. - P4 Businesses should respect the interests of, and be responsive to all its stakeholders. - P5 Businesses should respect and promote human rights. - P6 Businesses should respect and make efforts to protect and restore the environment. - P7 Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent. - P8 Businesses should promote inclusive growth and equitable development. - P9 Businesses should engage with and provide value to their customers in a responsible manner.
+- P1 Businesses should conduct and govern themselves with integrity, and in a manner that is ethical, transparent and accountable. - P2 Businesses should provide goods and services in a manner that is sustainable and safe. - Businesses should respect and promote the well-being of all employees, including those in their value chains.
+P3 - Businesses should respect the interests of, and be responsive to all its stakeholders.
+P4 - Businesses should respect and promote human rights.
+P5 - P6 Businesses should respect and make efforts to protect and restore the environment. - P7 Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent.

+P8 Businesses should promote inclusive growth and equitable development.

+Businesses should engage with and provide value to their customers in a responsible manner.
+P9

-S. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Polie cy and management processes 1 I 1 1 1 1 1 1.
-Names of the policy / policies that covers each Principle The Company has in place the following policies in line with the NGRBC: 1.
-Code of Business Conduct and Ethics 2.
-Whistle Blower 3.
-Related Party Transaction 4.
-Corporate Social Responsibility 5.
-Code of fair disclosure 6.
-Code of conduct to regulate, monitor and report trading by insiders 7.
-Quality and Environment, Health &amp; Safety policies relating to safe and sustainable products 2.
-Core Elements related to the Principle that the policy/ policies cover All the core elements as stated in the policies 3.
-Policy/ policies relating to each principle that has been translated into guidelines and procedures Y Y Y Y Y Y Y Y 4.
-Extent to which manpower, planning and financial resources have been allocated for the implementation of the policy/ policies relating to each Principle.
+S. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Poli cy and management processes 1.
+Names of the policy / policies that covers each Principle The Company has in place the following policies in line with the NGRBC: Code of Business Conduct and Ethics Whistle Blower Related Party Transaction Corporate Social Responsibility Code of fair disclosure Code of conduct to regulate, monitor and report trading by insiders Quality and Environment, Health & Safety policies relating to safe and sustainable products 2.
+Core Elements related to the Principle that the policy / policies cover All the core elements as stated in the policies 3.
+Policy / policies relating to each principle that has been translated into guidelines and procedures Y Y Y Y Y Y Y Y 4.
+Extent to which manpower, planning and financial resources have been allocated for the implementation of the policy / policies relating to each Principle.
 Y Y Y Y Y Y Y Y 5.
-National and International codes and standards adopted mapped to various Principles Y Y Y Y Y Y Y - Y (ISO 14001 and OSHAS 18001) Y Y All the policies of the Company are in compliance with the national / international standards wherever applicable
+National and International codes and standards adopted mapped to various Principles s Y Y Y Y Y Y Y - (ISO 14001 ISO 45001) Y Y • s of the Indards v • ance wit h the na itional /